ShivaniKhatri96/npProject/tourism/README.md

 # Tourism Website
+- You can click on the picture below or [here](https://np-project-33535.web.app/) to visit the website
+- The website loads slowly since it loads lot of information.
+Please be patient while the page is loading.
+I will seach for solutions in the future.
 [![Tourism Website](./src/Components/readmePic/tourismWebsite.png)](https://np-project-33535.web.app/)
 ## Country: Nepal
 Even though I have a Belgian Nationality, I am originally from Nepal.
 So, I wanted to create a website about Nepal to honor my childhood memories.